-Message Description "Motor power is blocked, check sw This message will appear if a condition to the motor.
-Some of the most common actuator Handswitch is put in the STOP actuator over-travel limit switches are open triacs fail. o conditions are: The position; either of the
+Message Description "Motor power is blocked, check switches" This message will appear if a condition prevents current flow to the motor.
+Some of the most common conditions are: The actuator Handswitch is put in the STOP position; either of the actuator over-travel limit switches are open; or the motor control triacs fail.